 Check Price – Amazon UK

-Best Grinding Wheel Grinders
+Perfect Grinding Wheel Grinders

 OK so next we’re moving on to what I refer to as “grinding wheel” grinders.
-These are sold as burr grinders, and OK, I suppose they do have burrs, nevertheless they’re what the brands themselves tend to refer to as “grinding wheels”, and what they all have in common is that they have round grinding disks which are relatively blunt.
+These are sold as burr grinders, and OK, I suppose they do have burrs, but they’re what the brands themselves tend to refer to as “grinding wheels”, and what they all have in common is that they have round grinding disks which are relatively blunt.

-Truly, when I’ve taken a couple of these apart to inspect the burrs, I’ve noted that the only real sharp surface is the heads of the screws that keep the burrs in place.
+Basically, when I’ve taken a couple of these apart to inspect the burrs, I’ve noted that the only real sharp surface is the heads of the screws that keep the burrs in place.

 Check Price – Amazon UKCheck Price – Currys